What Causes Lower Back Pain? It’s All In The Hips, Literally.

 This is an especially good beginners pose to use if you’ve never worked on stretching the psoas.
 It’s what I recommend if you’ve never done any type of regular or serious yoga or stretching program period.
-That being said, don’t expect it to work miracles because it is just a beginners pose.
+That being said, don’t expect it to work miracles because it is just a beginner pose.
 It goes like this:

 1).
 Sit down near the edge of a chair.
-Don’t worry about exactly where, just make sure you have plenty of room in the chair behind you.
+Don’t worry about exactly where just make sure you have plenty of room in the chair behind you.

 2).
 Put your arms forward in front of your body so that they form two parallel lines.

 3).
 Lean back in the chair until you are almost touching it with your back, but make sure to not make contact.
-Instead, go past vertical (past a 90 degree angle with your back), and your psoas will automatically contract to keep you from losing balance.
+Instead, go past vertical (past a 90-degree angle with your back), and your psoas will automatically contract to keep you from losing balance.
 Basically, it will keep your body positioned like this without any support.

 Then there is the slightly more advanced floor version:

 1).
 Sit up straight on the floor.

 2).
 Bend your knees up as high as is comfortable for your flexibility, and then put your feet flat on the floor.